skulumani/thesis-gwu/README.md

 You also have total control over the various intricacies of LaTeX as it's on your system.
 This also means you have the responsibility of ensuring it's working properly, and fixing it when it goes horribly wrong.

-Using and online service frees you from dealing with downloading, installing, updating, etc.
+Using an online service frees you from dealing with downloading, installing, updating, etc.
 At the same time, you also are dependent on the internet and a working website in order to write your thesis.
 If their website is compromised, crashes, gets DDoS'ed or the like, you may be in a difficult situation.